27 min read

 And I took those as opportunities to love them.

 I can just support you in decompressing.
 I can run you a bubble bath and handle dinner and make sure the house is clean.
 And you don't have to change your mood for that.
 Stay grumpy, girl.
-Vent about it, I just want you to to finally have a moment to relax while doing it, because you need to.
+Vent about it, I'm seeking nothing from you.
+I just want you to to finally have a moment to relax, because you need to.
 And at some point you'll start to relax on your own time, at which point (like clockwork, might I add) you'll make mention of how grateful you are to be with someone so understanding.
 So loving.

 I'll not only feel love for you.
 You will feel loved.

 And that will honestly be the only validation I need.
 Because that was the point of me doing it.
 Not fear of not being enough.
 Not fear that you'll take it personally if I don't.
-And not for you to tell me how much you love me for what I do for you (love me for me, not what I do for you).
+And not for you to tell me how much you love me for what I do for you (love me for who I am, not what I do for you).

 And that's the kind of love I want reciprocated now.
 Because trust, my bad week and grump will show up too.
 And I'll need my version of support.
 And I'll feel just as grateful to be lucky enough to have that support in my corner.

 So through this process of focusing on myself, and prioritizing my own needs, I somehow became more empathetic.
-I freed others to prioritize theirs.
+I freed others to prioritize their own needs.
 Because I became selfless enough to see that not everything is about me.
 And peoples’ actions aren’t a measure of how much they care about me.

 In fact, very few things other people do are about me at all.